natecraddock/workspaces.nvim/README.md

   The workspace with the specified name and path will be registered.

+ * `:WorkspacesAddDir [path]`

+  The directory with the specified or current path will be registered and each one of its sub folders stored as workspaces.

 * `:WorkspacesRemove [name]`

   The workspace with the specified name will be removed.

+* `:WorkspacesRemoveDir [name]`

+  The directory with the specified name will be removed as well as all of its associated workspaces.

 * `:WorkspacesRename [name] [new_name]`